 APPROPRIATED FUND LIMITATION.
-Parties to this agreement are not obligated to make expenditures of funds or reimbursement of expenditures under terms of this agreement unless the Congress of the United States of America appropriates such funds for that purpose by the County of Washoe, and/or the Governing Board of Fire Commissioners for Truckee Meadows Fire Protection District.
+Parties to this agreement are not obligated to make expenditures of funds or reimbursement of expenditures under terms of this agreement unless the Congress of the United States of America appropriates such funds for that purpose by the County of Washoe.